Dispersive effects in a scalar nonlocal wave equation inspired by peridynamics: Introduction

 In particular, it is known that material dispersion manifests through propagating pulses with frequency components traveling at a different speed \cite{Br, Wh}: as the distance increases, the pulse becomes broader, hence the mathematical analysis mainly concerns the study of the properties of the dispersion relation and the determination of decay properties of various functional norms of the solutions of the initial value problem (\cite{T}).
 In this paper we pursue this program (namely, understanding the dispersion relation of propagating pulses and establishing regularity and decay estimates) through a detailed study on how nonlocality influences the dispersive behavior.
+The results that we obtain suggest non trivial and maybe not expected dispersive properties, which represent a first step towards the understanding of the dispersive nature of the nonlinear problem studied in~\cite{Coclite_2018}.
+The methodologies developed here may be also instrumental for the study of nonlinear and nonlocal dispersive equations of general type.